 People usually have a discharge from the penis or vagina and may need to urinate more frequently and urgently.

-Microscopic examination, culture, or DNA tests of a sample of the discharge or DNA tests of urine can detect the infection.
+Microscopic examination, culture, or DNA tests of a sample of vaginal or penile discharge or DNA tests of urine can detect the infection.

 Antibiotics can cure the infection, but resistance to the antibiotics used to treat gonorrhea is becoming more common.

 Gonorrhea is a very common infectious disease.
-The Centers for Disease Control and Prevention (CDC) estimates that about 1.14 million new infections occur in the United States each year.
-In 2018, 583,405 cases of gonorrhea were reported to the CDC.
+The Centers for Disease Control and Prevention (CDC) estimates that more than 1 million new infections occur in the United States each year.

 Gonorrhea is almost always spread through vaginal, oral, or anal sexual contact.
 After one episode of vaginal intercourse without a condom, the chance of spread from an infected woman to a man is about 20%.
 The chance of spread from an infected man to a woman and from a man to a man may be higher.

-If pregnant women are infected, the bacteria can spread to the eyes of the fetus during birth, causing conjunctivitis in the newborn.
-However, in most developed countries, infection is prevented because all newborns are routinely treated after delivery with medicated eye ointment.
+If a pregnant woman is infected, the bacteria can spread to the eyes of the newborn during birth, causing conjunctivitis in the newborn Conjunctivitis in Newborns Conjunctivitis is inflammation of the conjunctiva, the membrane that lines the eyelid and covers the white of the eye.
+Conjunctivitis is caused by bacteria, viruses, or a reaction to chemicals... read more .
+However, in most high-resource countries, infection is prevented because all newborns are routinely treated after delivery with medicated eye ointment.

-Usually, gonorrhea causes symptoms only at the sites of initial infection.
+Usually, gonorrhea causes symptoms only at the sites of initial infection, most commonly the cervix, penis, urethra, or throat.
 In a few people, infection spreads through the bloodstream to other parts of the body, especially to the skin, joints, or both.

 Some men (about 25%) have minimal symptoms.
 Symptoms begin within about 2 to 14 days after infection.
 Men feel mild discomfort in the urethra (the tube that carries urine from the bladder out of the body).
 This discomfort is followed a few hours later by mild to severe pain during urination, a yellow-green discharge of pus from the penis, and a frequent urge to urinate.
 The opening at the tip of the penis may become red and swollen.
-The bacteria sometimes spread to the epididymis (the coiled tube on top of each testis), causing the scrotum to swell and feel tender to the touch.
+The bacteria sometimes spread to the epididymis Epididymitis and Epididymo-orchitis Epididymitis is inflammation of the epididymis (the coiled tube on top of the testis that provides the space and environment for sperm to mature), and epididymo-orchitis is inflammation of the... read more (the coiled tube on top of each testis), causing the scrotum to swell and feel tender to the touch.

 Some women (about 10 to 20%) have minimal or no symptoms.
-Thus, gonorrhea may be detected only during routine screening or after diagnosis of the infection in their male partner.
+Thus, gonorrhea may be detected only during routine screening or after diagnosis of the infection in their partner.
 Symptoms typically do not begin until at least 10 days after infection.
-Some women feel only mild discomfort in the genital area and have a puslike discharge from the vagina.
-However, other women have more severe symptoms, such as a frequent urge to urinate and pain during urination.
+Some women feel only mild discomfort in the genital area and have a yellow or green vaginal discharge.
+However, other women have more severe symptoms, such as a frequent urge to urinate or pain during urination.
 These symptoms develop when the urethra is also infected.

-Anal sex with an infected partner may result in gonorrhea of the rectum.
+Anal sex with an infected partner may result in gonorrhea of the rectum (gonococcal proctitis Proctitis Proctitis is inflammation of the lining of the rectum (rectal mucosa).
+The inflammation has many causes ranging from infection to radiation therapy.
+Depending on its cause, proctitis can be... read more ).
 This infection usually causes no symptoms, but it may make bowel movements painful.
 Other symptoms include constipation, itching, bleeding, and a discharge from the rectum.
 The area around the anus may become red and raw, and stool may be coated with mucus and pus.
 When a doctor examines the rectum with a viewing tube (anoscope), mucus and pus may be visible on the wall of the rectum.